AsmaaAamir/CI_PP1_TSO/README.md

 <img src="docs/features/carousle-screenshot.png">

 ### Daily Flavour's
-Allowes the user to have a look what flavours that are avalibale for cupcakes and brownies. <br>
+Allowes the user to have a look what flavours that are avalibale for cupcakes and brownies that are baked fresh every-day. <br>
-User story covered: 4
+User story covered: 5
 <img src="docs/features/dailyflavour-screenshot.png">

 ### News
-Allowes the users to see upcoming events order deadlines and if we have any ongoing or coming competition, whihc alows them to enter and win a price. <br>
+Allowes the users to see upcoming events order deadlines and if we have any ongoing or coming competition, whihc allows them to enter and win a price. <br>
-User story covered: 7
+User story covered: 7 and 8
 <img src="docs/features/news-screenshot.png">

 ### Footer
-The Footer is featured on all four pages and it contain contact information and soical media links. <br>
+The Footer is featured on all four pages and it contains contact information and social media links. <br>
-User stories covered : 1 and 5
+User stories covered : 1 and 2
 <img src="docs/features/footer-screenshot.png">

 ### About Us
-This pages consistes of three section the first section gives a description on what we doa dn where we are located with a image of the front on the counter as you enter the store.
+This pages consists of three section the first section gives a description on what bakery do and where they located with a image of the front on the counter as you enter the store.
 <img src="docs/features/about-text-image.png">
-Second section tell you is a video, thats mute and on loop showing you cake mixture being mixed.
+Second section tell is a video, thats mute and with controlls showing you cake mixture being mixed.
 <img src="docs/features/video-screenshot.png">
-Thired section has sominformtipn about our recipies and ingrenetd with a image between. <br>
+Third section has some informtion about our recipies and ingredient with a image between. <br>
 User story: 6
 <img src="docs/features/recipes-ingredient.png">

 ### Products:
 On this page users are able to see four section and Each section has four different flavour of that specific item and some information about what it contain's. <br>
-User stories: 2 and 3. <br>
+User stories: 3 and 6. <br>
 The four section are:

 - Cakes